Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phát hiện mới về thời điểm ăn tốt nhất cho người bệnh tiểu đường- Ảnh 1.

-Breakfast at 9:30 is beneficial for diabetics
+Eating breakfast at 9:30 AM is beneficial for diabetic patients.

-Participants were divided into three groups, eating breakfast at 7:00, 9:30, or 12:00.
+Participants were divided into three groups, having breakfast at 7:00, 9:30, or 12:00.

 tiểu đường

-For people with diabetes, lifestyle changes, such as increasing physical activity levels and improving diet, can help improve blood sugar control.
+For people with diabetes, lifestyle changes, such as increasing physical activity and improving diet, can help improve blood sugar control.

 Source: https://thanhnien.vn/phat-hien-moi-ve-thoi-diem-an-sang-tot-nhat-cho-nguoi-benh-tieu-duong-185241211220110186.htm